 Also, you can bifurcate the features that you need from one solution.
 And then let the other solution embrace it.
 The outcome could even surprise you with the outstanding results.

 For example, If we consider Selenium for test automation, then we can build a perfect solution around it for web automation.
-But it lacks reporting feature which is essential to represent the status of test execution.
+But it lacks a reporting feature which is essential to represent the status of test execution.

 Estimation skills are mandatory for any role including a test automation developer.